sbshah97/Old-Blog/README.md

 * This repository is primarily built by using the following libraries:
 	* MaterializeCSS
 	* jQuery

+## Tasks to be done
+- [x] Python -> Introduction - Why Python?
+- [x] Python -> Installation
+- [x] Python -> Dynamic-Typed or Strongly-Typed
+- [x] Python -> Hello World in Python and compare to Java
+- [ ] Python -> Application in Functional Programming, Object Oriented Programming, Scripting Language and Imperative Language

 ## Gems Used are:
 * public_suffix 2.0.4